 Note: The Option for quiz section and Show results automatically setting are available only when you use quiz questions.

 When you use the default setting, Only people in my organization can response, responders must be in your organization and sign in to fill out the form.
 Select the option Anyone with the link can respond if you want to allow anyone, including people outside your organization, to fill out your quiz or form.

 Two additional options are available if you choose to only allow people in your organization to fill out your form.
 Select Record name if you want each form response to include the name and email address of the responder.
 Clear this option if you want to allow anonymous responses to your quiz or form.
 Select One response per person if you want to limit the responses to one per person.
 Clear this option to allow form responders to submit more than one response to a form.
 The default setting is to allow multiple responses.

-By clearing this setting, you can turn off the ability to collect any additional form responses.
+Clear the Accept responses setting to turn off the ability to collect any additional form responses.
 You can also customize the default message that recipients see when trying to submit their response after you turn off this setting.

 Start and end dates

-When you use these settings, you can specify an exact date and time when you want to start and stop collecting form responses.
+You can specify an exact date and time when you want to start and stop collecting form responses.
 Click Start date, then click the date text box and select a date from the calendar control.
 Select a specific hour from the drop-down list of hour increments.
 Do the same for End date.